-As a matter of fact, the bacterium associated with SIBO moves ahead to consume some of the nutrients not forgetting the foods.
-Consequently, it culminates into some undesirable symptoms which include gas, pain, and bloating.
+The bacterium associated with SIBO moves ahead to consume some of the nutrients, resulting in fewer nutrients going into the bloodstream, as well as disrupted digestion, which culminates in some undesirable symptoms which include gas, pain, and bloating.

-Even during some of those instances when health providers are making efforts to try and face out the small intestinal bacterial overgrowth with antibiotics, there is usually the occurrence of a high relapse rate.
-There is no cause for alarm considering that the condition can, as a matter of fact, be cured!
+Health providers most often try to phase out small intestine bacterial overgrowth via the use of antibiotics, but, there is usually a high relapse rate.
+However, there is no cause for alarm considering that the condition can, as a matter of fact, be cured.

-However, there is a need for the patient to showcase high levels of patience and perseverance and also to accommodate some dietary changes.
-Indeed, the treatment of SIBO requires the intake of a healthy diet, and one has to move ahead to avoid a number of foods until that moment when the gut flora will achieve its balance once again.
+The treatment to cure SIBO requires high levels of patience and perseverance and also some necessary dietary changes.
+The treatment of SIBO requires the intake of a healthy diet and avoiding a number of foods until that moment when the gut flora achieves its balance once again.

 The indications of SIBO are quite similar to those showcased by other gastrointestinal disorders such as IBS.
-In relation to the research conducted by a number scientists published in the World Journal of Gastroenterology, there is actually more reason to believe that, of course, there exists a close association between SIBO and IBS.
+In relation to the research conducted by a number of scientists published in the World Journal of Gastroenterology, there is actually more reason to believe that there is a close association between SIBO and IBS.

-Researchers have come forward to make suggestions with quite a large percentage of them insisting that the physicians go ahead and show some consideration of SIBO before moving forward to provide a definitive diagnosis of IBS.
+Researchers have come forward to make suggestions with quite a large percentage of them insisting that physicians show some consideration of SIBO before moving forward to provide a definitive diagnosis of IBS.